-(a) Equalization of the Pension Benefits: From the March 5, 2014 date forward all of the amendments to the Pension Plan made by City Ordinance No. O-2011-25, that became effective as of October 1, 2011, for employees in positions paid from the City's General Funds, shall be made applicable to all employees in positions paid from the City's Enterprise Funds (Water and Sewer Utility, Stormwater Utility, Parking and Sanitation Funds) so that from March 5, 2014 forward all employees in the bargaining unit shall have the same pension benefits currently provided to all other bargaining unit employees in positions paid from the City's General Fund and/or any other funds.
+(a) Equalization of the Pension Benefits: From March 5, 2014 forward, all of the amendments to the Pension Plan made by City Ordinance No. O-2011-25, that became effective as of October 1, 2011, for employees in positions paid from the City's General Funds, shall be made applicable to all employees in positions paid from the City's Enterprise Funds (Water and Sewer Utility, Stormwater Utility, Parking and Sanitation Funds) so that from that ratification date forward all employees in the bargaining unit shall have the same pension benefits currently provided to all other bargaining unit employees in positions paid from the City's General Fund and/or any other funds.